 Blood pressure (BP) is the amount of pressure exerted by the flowing blood upon the walls of the arteries.
-The normal blood pressure is around 120/80 mmHg.
-It is considered as hypertension when constantly there is a blood pressure of more than 140/90 mmHg.
+The normal value is around 120/80 mmHg.
+Your blood pressure value is considered as hypertension when constantly there is a blood pressure of more than 140/90 mmHg.
 It is diagnosed by checking the blood pressure serially, at the clinic or at home, preferably twice a day, and noting down the readings for seven days.

 The Risk Factors:

 - A family history of hypertension.

 - Primary hypertension: where the high blood pressure does not have a secondary cause.
 About 95 % of the cases diagnosed with hypertension are of this type.

 - Secondary hypertension: when the blood pressure is high due to diseases of the kidney, adrenal glands, thyroid glands, tumors, hormonal abnormalities, too much of salt intake, alcohol consumption, other medications, etc., it is known as the secondary type.

 Complications: It affects your heart, blood vessels, brain, kidneys, and eyes.